Healing Your Community, One Person at a Time

 Dr. Anita Graham-Phillips

-“My teaching style and design is purposed towards assisting students to incorporate a biblical worldview in their thinking, with an integrationist perspective, in order to utilize the Book of God’s Word and the Book of God’s Works to seek Him further.” — Dr. TroxellRead Bio
+“My teaching style and design is purposed towards assisting my students to incorporate a Biblical worldview, with an integrationist perspective, in order to utilize the Book of God’s Word and the Book of God’s Works to seek Him further and to serve.
+The role of the Professional School Counselor in the schools is critical to removing barriers to learning, and to seek change in educational systems to improve the education for all students.
+I am committed to provide the best training for our students.” — Dr. TroxellRead Bio